sigp/lighthouse/book/src/advanced_database.md

 The full states upon which blocks are replayed are referred to as _snapshots_ in the case of the freezer DB, and _epoch boundary states_ in the case of the hot DB.

-The frequency at which the hot database stores full `BeaconState` is fixed to one-state-per-epoch in order to keep loads of recent states performant.
+The frequency at which the hot database stores full `BeaconState`s is fixed to one-state-per-epoch in order to keep loads of recent states performant.
 For the freezer DB, the frequency is configurable via the `--hierarchy-exponents` CLI flag, which is the topic of the next section.